sdatkinson/NAMTrainerColab/README.md

 # NAMTrainerColab
-NAM Trainer to be used on Google Colab
+A nice, user-friendly NAM Trainer to be used on Google Colab.